danjgale/danjgale.github.io/_pages/projects.md

 [Voxelwise](https://github.com/danjgale/voxelwise) is a Python package in its early stages that simplifies multivariate pattern analysis with fMRI data.
 It aims to provide everything you need for an end-to-end analysis.

-### wb_sanity

-[wb_sanity](https://github.com/danjgale/wb_sanity) is a collection of functions that make deriving simple, everyday surface visualizations with [Connectome Workbench](https://www.humanconnectome.org/software/connectome-workbench) a little less cumbersome.

 ## Open Source Involvement

-In addition to my own projects, I also contribute to the following projects:
+In addition to my own projects, I also have contributions in the following projects:

 - [Nilearn](https://nilearn.github.io/index.html)
 - [AtlasReader](https://github.com/miykael/atlasreader)